kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     defer gethClient.Close()
     ```

-1. Replace the `//TODO Replace with code for get the ETH network's chain ID` line with the following code for getting the network's Ethereum chain ID:
+1. Replace the `//TODO Replace with code for getting the ETH network's chain ID` line with the following code for getting the network's Ethereum chain ID:

     <!-- TODO TODO Rename this to be consistent between chain ID & network ID???? -->
     ```golang